 This new iteration did well for the first few months, but it eventually lost out to the competition.
 The show’s producers did what they could to keep the show alive and draw back the audience.
 They implemented new features and gimmicks, but they weren’t substantial enough to keep people’s interest.
 This release of the Password game show ended in summer 1975.

-Updated Versions of Password
+Updated Versions of Password on TV

 Password Plus and Super Password

 Two updates to the Password game show were Password Plus (1979-1982) and Super Password (1984-1989).
 They were nearly identical to each other.
 They also shared most of the same rules with the original.
 The main differences were the inclusion of new game modes.

 Password Puzzle: When a contestant correctly guessed a password, it was added to a board behind them.
 These words would all relate to a person, place or thing.
 The goal was to guess what the passwords had in common.
 If a team guessed correctly, they’d win additional prize money.

 Cashword: This game was exclusive to Super Password.
 The team that solved the second puzzle of the episode would be given a harder word to guess.
 If the celebrity could get their partner to deduce the word in no more than three attempts, they’d get $1,000 added to their score.